Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: Concluding remarks

-where $2\pi^2\xi^3$ is the phase space in the 4-dimensional Euclidean space, and $K_{0}(\xi/R)$ and $K_{1/2}(\xi/R)$ are modified Bessel functions.
-The different roles are seen.
+where $2\pi^2\xi^3$ is the phase space in the four-dimensional Euclidean space, and $K_{0}(\xi/R)$ and $K_{1/2}(\xi/R)$ are modified Bessel functions.
+The different roles are presented in Fig.~\ref{fig5}.

-{\bf D1)} In Appendix~\ref{secB}, we study the alternative expression for the mixed term $2p(1-p)$, because we do not know weather or not the one-and-a-half pole is the best.
+{\bf D1)} In Appendix~\ref{secB}, we study the alternative expression for the mixed term $2p(1-p)$, because it is unclear whether the one-and-a-half pole form is optimal or not.
 The second candidate is the Gaussian distribution.
+Presently, as shown in Appendix~\ref{secB}, we cannot conclude that the Gaussian distribution is better than the one-and-a-half pole form. \\ {\bf D2)} Using Eqs.~(\ref{eq10}) and (\ref{eq11}) in Appendix~\ref{secC}, we can calculate two forms of $N^{(4\pi)}/N^{\rm BG}$ for empirical analyses by the LHCb Collaboration based on the core/halo model and the GL formula with a geometrical two-component model.
+These results are shown in Fig.~\ref{fig6}.
+The maximum values at $Q=0$ GeV are listed in Table~\ref{tab9}.
+The two approaches may be distinguished clearly if data on four-pion BEC become available.

-At present, as seen in Appendix~\ref{secB}, we do not conclude the Gaussian distribution is better than the one-and-a-half pole. \\ {\bf D2)} In Appendix~\ref{secC}, we compute the four-pion BEC to examine the availability of the quantum optics in hadron physics in a new future. \\ {\bf D3)} Concerning pion energy difference $(p_{10}-p_{20})$ in each bin, because of the bunching effect for identical pions due to the BE statistics, they seem to be small.
-In this case, we have to interpret physical quantities in the coordinate space, for example, $\sqrt{\langle \xi^2\rangle}\to \sqrt{\langle r^2\rangle}$.
+{\bf D3)} Because of the bunching effect for identical pions under BE statistics, the pion energy differences $(p_{10}-p_{20})$ in each bin are expected to be small.
+In this idealized case, physical quantities should be interpreted in the coordinate space; for example, $\sqrt{\langle \xi^2\rangle}\to \sqrt{\langle r^2\rangle}$.
 This situation is similar to the Breit frame. \\ {\it Acknowledgments.} M.B. would like to thank colleagues at the Center for General Education of Shinshu University.